oakleighw/BRATS-Pretext-Tasks-for-Self-supervised-Deep-Learning/README.md

 # Brain Rotation Classification

-+The second model learned the angle of the brain image was visualized in.
++ The second model learned the angle of the brain image was visualized in.
-+Pre-processing involved manually rotating images and saving into directories.
++ Pre-processing involved manually rotating images and saving into directories.

 ![image](https://user-images.githubusercontent.com/57076065/132038699-3cc12cb5-c032-427a-b17a-468af6ef28cc.png)